Gromov-Witten Theory of $A_n$ type quiver varieties and Seiberg Duality: Quiver varieties and its mutations

+Since there is no potential, the quiver variety denoted by $\mc X^{2}:=\tilde V\sslash \tilde G$ is what we are looking for in the dual side in this case. \end{ex}

-\begin{ex} In this example, let's study the quiver mutation of tautological bundles over partial flag variety in example \ref{ex:tautflag}. \begin{itemize} \item Case 1: Applying mutation on gauge node $2, \ldots,D-1$, we get the quiver diagram below,
+\begin{ex} In this example, we study quiver mutations to a generalized $A_n$-type quiver diagram in Figure \ref{fig:tautflag} and the corresponding varieties in the dual side. \begin{itemize} \item Case 1: Applying a quiver mutation at a gauge node $k\neq 1$, we get the quiver diagram below with a potential $\tilde W=tr(BA_kA_{k-1})$

-with potential $W=tr(BA_kA_{k-1})$ and $\C^*_R$ action being the same with previous example.
-We construct the geometry of dual side as follows.
-Consider a new quiver diagram,

-and denote the corresponding GIT input data of this new quiver as $(V, G, \theta)$ with $\theta$ chosen as \eqref{eqn:phaseofdual}.
-Then,